piotrplenik/clean-code-php/README.md

     {
         $this->make = $make;

-        // NOTE: Returning this for chaining
+        // NOT: Bunu zincirleme için döndüyor.
         return $this;
     }